MileHacker Logo

 Phrases that Impress Locals

-Beyond basic greetings and "thank you," trying phrases like "Efharisto poly" (thank you very much) or "Parakalo" (please/you're welcome) or "Kalimera" (hello) and "Kalispera" (good evening) shows politeness and appreciation.
+Beyond basic greetings and "thank you," trying expressions such as "Efharisto poly" (thank you very much) or "Parakalo" (please/you're welcome) or "Kalimera" (hello) and "Kalispera" (good evening) shows politeness and appreciation.